nigels-code/projects/README.md

 I wrote this while following Maximilian Schwarzmuller's "Understanding Typescript" course.

-A Single Page Application developed with Typescript, HTML, CSS.
+A Single Page Application developed with TypeScript, HTML, CSS.

 I have connected this repo to Netlify.
 Open <https://projectsxx.netlify.app/> to see the project in production.